Ann Marie DiLorenzo

 Specialization

-My research utilizes in vitro techniques to study the effects of environmental chemicals on toxicity, mutagenicity or carcinogenicity.
+Utilizing in vitro techniques to study the effects of environmental chemicals on toxicity, mutagenicity or carcinogenicity.
 All projects study cells or organs grown in culture under normal conditions as well as conditions of stress.
-This has been a research interest of mine for many years.
-All research falls within the area of “Alternatives to Whole Animal Testing” and strives to reduce the need for and use of excessive numbers of animals in scientific research.
+All research falls within the area of “Alternatives to Whole Animal Testing” and strives to reduce the need for, and use of, excessive numbers of animals in scientific research.
 These projects all are within the scope of my expertise and continued research interest in the study of the effects of stress on in vitro systems as an indicator of the effects of stress on the human population.
 The ability to withstand and cope with environmental insult from xenotoxic agents has been seen to diminish with the added insult of either mental or physiological stress.

 Resume/CV